Money eBook for understanding personal finance and investments.

 • The three ways to manage money.
 This is critical reading for everyone to help understand money management.
 Learn details on which one of the three general methodologies of investment management works the best and why.

-• All about investing in IRS section 529 college savings plans, and why you should consider avoiding all of that.
+• About investing in IRS section 529 college savings plans, and why you should consider avoiding all of that.

 • About the five most-commonly-used investment risk tolerance categories.

-• All about what investment portfolio benchmarking is for and how to do it.
+• About what investment portfolio benchmarking is for and how to do it.

 • Why you shouldn't dabble in currency trading (FOREX trading).